RH3D/E3NG_docs/sourcing.md

 # SOURCING PARTS
 {: .text-center }

-This page is under construction.

-Should I self source all the parts or get a kit?
-You have both options and both have it's advantages and disadvantages, let's look at it closer.
+You have generaly two options to buy your parts - source them yourself with the help of BOM or buy a kit.
+Both of them have advantages and disadvantages.

 # SELF SOURCING
 {: .text-center }
-It is a great way to utilise all your spare parts and thus save some money but also to absolutely customise the printer to your liking, with the BOM configurator, you will choose all the options you like and don't need to buy anything extra.
-You can choose where to buy, wait for sales etc.
+It is a great way to utilise all your spare parts and save some money but also to absolutely customise the printer to your preferences.
+With the BOM configurator, you will choose all the options you like and you don't need to buy anything extra.
+You can also choose where to buy individual products, wait for sales, build or upgrade the printer in stages.
 If you decide to selfsource, remember to read the BOM carefully and make sure you understand the needs of specific parts if you are not just following the links.
-#### BOM
-Text here.
-#### PRICE
+#### WARNING!
-Text here.
+There are many options to buy your parts and some of them are significantly cheaper than what is in the BOM.
+While it is tempting to spend less money, products in the BOM are recommended based on experience of me and many other users.
+Generally for motion system parts - linear shafts, bearings, belts, pulleys etc. you want reasonable quality.
+You can spend less and buy cheaper parts but it is very likely that you will get parts with bad quality and consistency resulting in worse print quality, worse input shaper tuning and these will probably not last as long as more quality products so you will need to spend extra money in time - tested, proven.

 # KITS
 {: .text-center }
-Offering kits for the build is a great way to save your time with sourcing parts separately and to decrease the chance of missing parts because kits have what is needed and are tested by other users.
-To that said, no kit is created equal and you have to be carefull as well.
-With reputable brands like ******* or ******, you know to be in the good hands and can be sure that these kits are prepared well and have quality parts.
-But there are also kits that haven't been consulted with me at all and I would be really carefull here.
-There have been cases of poor quality parts or missing parts which shouldn't happen with verified kits, because the lowest price is not the nr.1 priority, it is the balance between cost and quality and for crucial parts, I really insist to have decent quality.
+Offering kits for the build is a great way to save your time with sourcing parts separately and to decrease the chance of missing parts because kits have what is needed for the build and are tested by other users.
+But no kit is created equal and you have to be carefull as well.
+With reputable brands like *** or ***, you know to be in good hands and you can be sure that these kits are well prepared and have quality parts.
+But there are also kits that haven't been consulted with me in any way and I would be really carefull here.
+Some users who bought them often received poorer quality parts or few missing parts which shouldn't happen with verified kits, because low price is not the only priority, it is the balance between cost and quality and for crucial parts, I really insist to have decent quality.

-You can find all the verified kits in the Configurator - Verifier kits list.
+You can find all the verified kits with details and links in the Configurator.
-#### UNOFFICIAL
-Text here.
-#### VERIFIED
-Text here.

 continue to:
 {: .text-right .lh-0 .pt-8 }